cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.4.1.
 Running CT1 on Linux with Wine
        ------------------------------
-In a short test under MINT 17.3 with Wine 1.8.0 in Actoer 2016 the setup of CrypTool 1.4.31 Prefinal (compiled with VS2008) worked fine.
+In a short test under MINT 17.3 with Wine 1.8.0 in October 2016 the setup of CrypTool 1.4.31 Prefinal (compiled with VS2008) worked fine.

 Most functions in CT1 itself (like encryption methods and RSA key generation)